‘Don’t Say Gay' bill signed by Florida Gov. Ron DeSantis

 “Nothing in the amendment was about outing a student.
 Rather than battle misinformation related to the amendment, I decided to focus on the primary bill that empowers parents to be engaged in their children’s lives,” he said in a statement.

-At the bill signing ceremony Monday, several young children accompanied DeSantis and other politicians near the podium, with some holding signs bearing the governor's “Protect Children/Support Parents” slogan.
+DeSantis signed the bill after a news conference held at the Classical Preparatory School in Spring Hill, about 46 miles (74 kilometers) north of Tampa.
+At the ceremony, several young children accompanied DeSantis and other politicians near the podium, with some holding signs bearing the governor's “Protect Children/Support Parents” slogan.
 DeSantis gave the children the pens he used to sign the bill.

-The White House, which has sparred with the DeSantis administration over a range of policies, has issued statements against the bill.
+The White House, which has sparred with the DeSantis administration over a range of policies, has issued statements against the law.
+“My Administration will continue to fight for dignity and opportunity for every student and family — in Florida and around the country,” Biden tweeted Monday.

 U.S. Secretary of Education Miguel Cardona recently held a call with LGBTQ students in Florida and said in a statement issued Monday that his agency "will be monitoring this law upon implementation to evaluate whether it violates federal civil rights law."